OFAI/GermEval2024-GerMS/site/subtask1.md

   * Note that the number of annotations and the specific annotators who assigned labels vary between examples
 * `annotators` (only in the unlabeled dataset): an array of annotator ids who labeled the example

-You can [download](download.md) the labeled and unlabeled data for the development phase and for the competition phase.
+You can [download](download.md) the data for each phase as soon as the corresponding phase starts.

 ## Submission